webtorus/osmtorus/README.md

 make install

 ###### step 05 : get file montpellier.osm
+With osmosis is a program to treat osm, you can cut an area notemment, http://wiki.openstreetmap.org/wiki/Osmosis

 ###### step 06 : rename the file montpellier.osm in map.osm
 mv montpellier.osm map.osm